Lake Tansi Village Resort

 5050 Shoshone Loop, Crossville, Tennessee 38572

 Large Lakeside Resort of Lake Tansi in Rolling East Tennessee Appeals to Retirees and Has Single Family Homes, Some Town Homes, a Marina, a Recreation Center and Much More

 Situated on 5,000 wooded acres on the Cumberland Plateau just outside of Crossville in East Tennessee, Lake Tansi Village is a lakeside resort community.
 Development began in the 1970s and continues today.
 The Village has 4,000 home sites, many of which are still undeveloped, and nearly 4,000 residents.
 While not an age-restricted community, Lake Tansi Village is popular with vacation home owners, empty nesters and retirees.
 In fact, 53% of the people living here are age 45 or better.

 This is a casual place and has a rural feeling about it.
 Lake Tansi, 550 acres of sparkling blue water, sits in the middle of the development and has wooded neighborhoods along its shores.
 Lanes are narrow and do not have sidewalks.
 Most residences are single family ranch ramblers, although there are some manufactured homes, park models, town homes and cabins, too.
 Driveways may be long or short, covered in gravel or decorative paver bricks.

 Home prices start below $100,000.
 Please verify this price with a Realtor as it may change, but a housing dollar generally goes a long way here.
 Rental cottages are available, too (and should not be confused with Lake Tansi rentals in other areas along the lake).
-HOA fees range from about $22 to $43 per month.
+In most cases, HOA fees are less than $100 per month.

 The Village is known for its amenities.
 In addition to Lake Tansi, three other lakes offer opportunities for fishing and boating (although Lake Tansi is the only one to allow motorized vessels).
 The 100-slip Lake Tansi Marina and Bait Shop is a full service facility with licenses, fuel, food and more.
 The Lake Tansi beach is narrow but has a gazebo, picnic areas and barbeque pits.
 A lovely boardwalk around the lake provides a place for quiet contemplation.